umbraco/UmbracoDocs/12/umbraco-cms/tutorials/getting-started-with-entity-framework-core.md

 ![Database result of a migration](images/db-table.png)

-Once done with the tutorial, you can work with this data through the Entity framework.
+And you can now work with this data through the Entity framework.

 The following tutorial will show how this is done using a composer and a notification handler.